bpbrianpark/nwhacks2022/README.md

 ## DESCRIPTION

-Perfect Timing is an app that simplifies course regristraion by finding the most optimal schedule for you.
+Perfect Timing is an app that simplifies course registration by finding the most optimal schedule for you.
 As students ourselves, we know the pain of finding the courses we need and fitting them into the times we want.
 We either can't fit all our required courses in our schedule or have to take them in off-hours because we couldn't find a better combination manually.
 Perfect Timing automates this process.
-Simply tell us what courses you want and when, and we'll create a schedule for you so you can take the courses you need at the times you want to!
+Simply tell us what courses you want and when, and we'll create a schedule for you so you can take the courses you need at the times you want!

 ## THE TEAM
 Justin Lui ([LinkedIn](https://www.linkedin.com/in/jlui17), [GitHub](https://www.github.com/jlui17)) - Developer (Scheduling Algorithm)